-I have to areas of qualification and practice.
+I have two areas of qualification and practice.
 Firstly I trained as a Couple Therapist at London Marriage Guidance, now part of the highly regarded Tavistock Relationships, where I have continued to teach and supervise both students and experienced practitioners over for many years.
-Secondly, I also trained and graduated into Membership of the Guild of Psychotherapists as an Individual Psychoanalytic Psychotherapist, and I am presently Chair of the organization.
+Secondly, I also trained and graduated into Membership of the Guild of Psychotherapists as an Individual Psychoanalytic Psychotherapist, and I was Chair of that organization for 6 years.

-My Supervision Training was at SAP, and further training continues at Tavistock Relationships.
-In order to train, i underwent personal psychotherapy for many years.
+My Supervision Training was at SAP, and further training continues as the need arises.
+In order to train, I underwent personal psychotherapy for many years.

 As a founder member of IAPT training for Couple Therapy for Depression, I ran training courses for practitioners throughout the Country.
 I have taught workshops for students at the University of East London, and lead seminars on clinical work with couples from an Attachment perspective.
 I offer supervision and consultation to professional psychotherapists.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.